 When you seek to secure the help of a professional, you expect them to honor any agreements made and to uphold professional standards.
 This is especially true when you enter into a business agreement or a legal agreement with an individual, company, or entity.
 Usually, contracts are drawn up that specifies the work to be done.

 Unfortunately, there are times when business and legal professionals violate the terms of an agreement.
 When that happens, you need to know where to turn.

-If you need a Bristol professional malpractice attorney, you can count on the legal team at the Law Offices of Greg Prosmushkin, P.C. to be by your side, working to secure the compensation you deserve.
+If you need a Bristol Medical Malpractice Attorney, you can count on the legal team at The Law Offices of Greg Prosmushkin, P.C. to be by your side, working to secure the compensation you deserve.